 We are proud of our diverse workforce.
-We believe every individual brings unique talents, skills and perspectives to our company-differences that deserve the respect of every Crombie employee.
+We believe every individual brings unique talents, skills and perspectives to our organization-differences that deserve the respect of every Crombie employee.

-Crombie is about more than real estate and solid investments.
-We're an engaged part of each community in which we operate.
-We believe in building high-quality, sustainable real estate that enhances local communities for the long term.
-We invest in welcoming, convenient properties where people want to live, work, shop and play.
+We invest in real estate with a vision of enriching communities together by building spaces and value today that leave a positive impact on tomorrow.
 With more than 280 properties nation-wide, we're proud of how we're helping shape Canada.
 Building and maintaining a diverse and inclusive culture that is reflective of the communities in which we operate is instrumental to our continued success.
 Crombie strives to create a working environment that highlights trust and respect for everyone, including fellow employees, Trustees, customers, suppliers and stakeholders.
-Whenever you make business decisions, make sure that they are based only on company needs, work requirements and the qualifications of individuals - never on personal bias or perceptions.
+Whenever you make business decisions, make sure that they are based only on organizational needs, work requirements and the qualifications of individuals - never on personal bias or perceptions.